 To learn more about BasicSwap, refer to this in-depth blog post or have a look at its section on the Particl Academy!

 So here we stand today - trying to move the ball forward, always, towards a new era of decentralized cryptocurrency trading.
 An era where centralized, institutionalized, corporate “exchanges" and the substantial security liabilities they involve are simply not needed anymore.
-An era where everyone is free to trade whatever asset they want, efficiently and without third-parties, censorship, or bias.
+An era where everyone is free to trade whatever asset they want, efficiently and without third-parties.

 If you want to help us build a freer world and more sane cryptocurrency trading conditions for all, we invite you to come test BasicSwap’s open beta, which goes live imminently, and send us your feedback.
 You can also take an involved role in this fight for freedom by providing liquidity and trading your crypto in complete privacy and away from centralized exchanges on BasicSwap!